SKlarsen84/notaryservice/README.md

 ##### Building

-1.  create an .env file with the following variables:
+1.  update the backend/.env file with the following variables:

 - `SENDER_ACCOUNT` - the address to perform the registerData transaction which notarizes the file.
 - `ACCOUNT_SIGN_KEY` - signkey for the sender account